priyapython/CNN-assignment/README.md

 # Predict Melanoma using CNN

 ## Problem Statement
-In this assignment, you will build a multiclass classification model using a custom convolutional neural network in tensorflow.
+In this assignment, need to build a multiclass classification model using a custom convolutional neural network in tensorflow.